 Prior to the quake, only an estimated 10% of the population had Internet access, and the current situation has probably reduced that by an order of magnitude.
 There is little doubt that my home network is probably more robust than what most Haitian towns have for their entire populations.

 As I get ready to travel with others from the university where I work on a mission that seeks to assist with educational and technological rebuilding, I've spent a lot of hours researching what I'm about to get into.
 As I get to know Port-au-Prince through tools like Google Earth, I am having flashbacks of sort to some 25 years ago.
 Back then, I was a young airman in the U.S. Air Force in the Philippines, when Ferdinand Marcos was ousted, and I can't help but draw parallels.
 Visions of political unrest, health and safety concerns, and general anxiety about the unknown jump to mind whether I want to openly admit it or not.
-But once I give these gut fears their due respect, I find my mind back on the Haitian people, and what my group may be able to do to help once we understand the needs of our hosts.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+But once I give these gut fears their due respect, I find my mind back on the Haitian people, and what my group may be able to do to help once we understand the needs of our hosts.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio